 Hotter temperatures and dryer seasons have disrupted the habitat of sea turtles.
 The temperature of the sand where turtles nest can impact turtles' gender, causing scientists to worry about the population’s future.
 And coral bleaching and stony coral loss disease have devastated Florida’s coral reef tract, home to fish and sea life.

-This week, the Florida Keys National Marine Sanctuary released a new plan that lays out sweeping changes to protect the ocean’s coral reefs, stretching south from Miami the Dry Tortugas.
+This week, the Florida Keys National Marine Sanctuary released a new plan that lays out sweeping changes to protect the ocean’s coral reefs, stretching south from Miami to the Dry Tortugas.
 Scientists and researchers are encouraging residents of the area to do their part and contribute to the conservation of marine life.

 WLRN’s Sundial hit the road for a live show at The Studios of Key West, where we were joined by a panel of advocates, experts and lawmakers.
 The panel included: Nancy Klingener, WLRN’s Monroe County reporter; Jerry Lorenz, Science director for Audubon Florida, based at Audubon's Everglades Science Center in Tavernier; Heather Carruthers, Monroe County commissioner for District 3; Bette Zirkelbach, Director of the Marathon Turtle Hospital; and Richie Moretti, the hospital’s founder.